Nested Focusable Element

 </com.google.android.material.card.MaterialCardView>Compose

-In this example, the Card is clickable, but if the child Row has a .focusable() attribute, TalkBack will focus on it instead.
-Ensure the Row does not have a .focusable() attribute, so the Card can gain focus, announce its text content, and convey its interactive role (e.g."Double-tap to activate").
+In this example, the Card is clickable, but if one of the children - Row or Text - has a .focusable() attribute, TalkBack will focus on it instead.
+Ensure the Row or Text does not have a .focusable() attribute, so the Card can gain focus, announce its text content, and convey its interactive role (e.g."Double-tap to activate").

 Card(